-What’re all this hype about Drone aerial shots?
-You see it everywhere, you hear it everywhere and maybe some part of you even acknowledges that it’s time you make use of it.
+What is all the hype about drone shots?
+You see them everywhere, you hear them everywhere and maybe some part of you even acknowledges that it’s time you make use of them.

-As you know, drones are getting so popular in video marketing these days, essentially because, with drones, images and audios/videos that are otherwise not possible to be captured by humans are now made a possibility by this autonomous unmanned aerial vehicle.
+As you know, drones are getting increasingly popular in video marketing these days.
+This is because drones are able to record audio and video images that are not otherwise able to be captured by humans.
+These breath-taking shots are now made possible with this autonomous unmanned aerial vehicle.

-Whether it’s capturing sceneries from the top of the hill or from the surface of the ocean these are where those magical aerial shots that touches people’s hearts are made.
+Whether it’s capturing sceneries from the top of the hill or skimming across the surface of the ocean, this is where those magical aerial shots that touch people’s hearts are made.

-Now maybe before you decide to make use this magnificent technology, you would like to know more about it.
-So here are some types of shots that are possible with drones:
+Now maybe before you decide to make use of this magnificent technology, maybe you would like to know more about it.
+So, here are some types of shots that are possible with drones:

 2. The Reveal:

-The suspense you get before you reveal the main focus (subject) of your shot.
+The stuff that movies are made of; the suspense before you reveal the main focus or subject of your shot.
 Yes, that’s what art is my friend!
-And it is also one of the drone aerial shots that we’d recommend you have a good idea about.
-By flying your drone over to surrounding areas, you can hinder your main view from your audience before the perfect revealing shot.
-Hear that? a cure to boring shots.
+It is also one of the drone aerial shots that we’d recommend you have a good understanding of.
+By flying your drone over surrounding areas, you can hide the main subject from the view of your audience before the perfect revealing shot.
+Hear that?
+The perfect cure to boring shots.

 You’ve seen this one.
-Many commercials, tv shows, and even music videos uses flyover shots.
-Doing these type of drone aerial shots is synonymous to thinking of sharing the grand scale of the scene you’re trying to reveal to the viewer – basically it flies over the view.
-We can say that it really is not surprising why many uses this considering how beautiful the result can be.
+Many commercials, television shows and even music videos use fly-over shots.
+Doing these types of drone aerial shots is the perfect way to highlight the grand scale of the scene you’re trying to reveal to the viewer.
+Essentially, the drone simply flies over the view.
+It’s not surprising, however, why many use this when you see how beautiful the result can be.

-No one said that flying has to only go in one direction (forward)!
-This one particular shot is the perfect remedy for transitioning from one scene to the next.
-With your drone flying backward from your focused subject, you can utilized this technique to give your viewers a sense that we’re moving to a new scene and that the subject is becoming less of an importance.
-This shot gives smooth transition with a dash of drama – like killing two birds with one stone.
+No one said that flying has to only go in one direction!
+This particular shot is the perfect remedy for transitioning from one scene to the next.
+With your drone flying backward from your focused subject, you can utilise this technique to give your viewers a sense that they’re moving to a new scene and that the subject is becoming less of a focus.
+This shot gives a smooth transition with a dash of drama – like killing two birds with one stone.

 5. The Chase:

-These are just a few mentions of the types of shots that covers drone’s possibility.
-There are heaps of others and no one says that combining shots are forbidden meaning – endless possibilities.
-Now after knowing more about drones, you don’t have to hesitate to make use of them any longer.
-Let your creativity flow and see for yourself how drone aerial videography can change your video production game.
+These are just a few of the types of shots that cover the drone’s possibility.
+There are heaps of others and remember to be creative; combining shots is not forbidden therefore you have endless possibilities.
+Now, after knowing more about drones, you don’t have to hesitate to make use of them any longer.
+Let your artistic side flow and see for yourself how drone aerial videography can change your video production game.